nahcrof-code/nahcrofDB/README.md

 anywhere within the key (None).
 If you do not specify where, it will be assumed that you are searching for all keys that contain the data somewhere within the name.
 ## Incrementing values
 In nahcrofDB, there is an incrementKey function.
 This allows you to increment a key, or a specific value within a key whilst only making one request to the database.
 Here is a simple example.
+(IMPORTANT: currently incrementKey does not support enterprise support)
 ```python
 client.makeKey("num", 5)
 client.incrementKey(10, "num")